BatGap Logo

 Tom: I’m in my mid-thirties.

-Rick: Just you enjoyed it.
-Yeah.
+Rick: You just enjoyed it.

-Rick: We could.
-And we could.
-I mean, just something to throw in here is that some people do have an abrupt shift that they could mark on the calendar and other people, like you just described, can’t really put their finger on it.
-You know, when did this happen?
-It sort of sneaks up like a thief in the night, as Maharishi used to say about awakening.
-Another way of classifying is that some people are described as “oozers”.
-They just sort of ooze into awakening without really sort of realizing.
-It’s like, here’s another example.
-You’re in England and you have a lot of drizzly days there.
-You can be out walking and there’s a sudden downpour and you’re soaked, or you can be out walking and it’s kind of drizzly and you come back soaked, but you can’t quite say when you got soaked.
-You know, it just sort of happened sometime during the walk.
+Another way of classifying this is that some people are described as “oozers.”
+They just sort of ooze into awakening without really realizing it.
+Here’s another example: You’re in England, and you have a lot of drizzly days there.
+You can be out walking and experience a sudden downpour, and you’re soaked, or you can be out walking and it’s kind of drizzly.
+You come back soaked, but you can’t quite say when you got soaked.
+It just sort of happened sometime during the walk.

 Rick: Do you feel like you’re enlightened now?